Forward-Education/pxt-fwd-modules/README.md

 When the version is not specified for the dependency, most of the time MakeCode picks the most recent tag, or the most recent commit if there are no tags.
 However, most of the time is not all of the time and specifying a version reduces the risk of bad code making it into production, so always specify the versions of dependencies for production.

+Be sure to track changes to pxt-fwd-base and pxt-fwd-modules using changelog.md.

 ## General Info

 ### Extension Approval